TUDelft-IN4303-2014/assignments/milestone1-editor/questions.md

 There is an error in these priorities, which causes the generator to fail.
 You probably made a typo in a constructor name.

-##### Why are my tests taking forever to run?
-(Unresponsive IDE when opening test files or trying to run them)
+##### Why does Eclipse become unresponsive when I open or run test files?

-There is very likely an error in your LAYOUT rules.
-Compare them with those found on the slides or in the generated Common for a new language project.
+There is very likely an error in your rules for `LAYOUT`.
+Study the rules found on the slides or in the generated `Common.sdf3` in a new language project.
 Fixing these issues should make running your tests way faster.

+##### Why do I get a StackOverflowException and how should I handle this?

+This is also very likely caused by erroneous rules for `LAYOUT`.

+1. Close Eclipse.
+2. Delete all files in the `include` folder in your MiniJava project.
+3. Fix the erroneous rules.
+4. Build your project.

 # Syntactic Editor Services